Passport: United Kingdom

+Latvia and Estonia

-Similarly, non-citizens in Latvia and in Estonia are individuals, primarily of Russian or Ukrainian ethnicity, who are not citizens of Latvia or Estonia but whose families have resided in the area since the Soviet era, and thus have the right to a special non-citizen passport issued by the government as well as some other specific rights.
+Similarly, non-citizens in Latvia and in Estonia are individuals, primarily of Russian or Ukrainian ethnicity, who are not citizens of Latvia or Estonia, but who have settled during the Soviet occupation, and thus have the right to a special non-citizen passport issued by the government as well as some other specific rights.
 Approximately two thirds of them are ethnic Russians, followed by ethnic Belarusians, ethnic Ukrainians, ethnic Poles and ethnic Lithuanians.
-This form of legal discrimination has been labelled as xenophobic by the UN Special Rapporteur.
+According to the UN Special Rapporteur, the citizenship and naturalization laws in Latvia "are seen by the Russian community as discriminatory practices".
 Per Russian visa policy, holders of the Estonian alien's passport or the Latvian non-citizen passport are entitled to visa free entry to Russia, in contrast to Estonian and Latvian citizens who must obtain an electronic visa.

-Andorran provisional passports

-Children born in Andorra to foreign residents who have not yet resided in the country for a minimum of 10 years are provided a provisional passport.
-Once the child reaches 18 years old he or she must confirm their nationality to the Government.

 Regional and subnational passports

 China

 The People's Republic of China (PRC) authorises its Special Administrative Regions of Hong Kong and Macau to issue passports to their permanent residents with Chinese nationality under the "one country, two systems" arrangement.
 Visa policies imposed by foreign authorities on Hong Kong and Macau permanent residents holding such passports are different from those holding ordinary passports of the People's Republic of China.
-A Hong Kong Special Administrative Region passport (HKSAR passport) permits visa-free access to many more countries than ordinary PRC passports.
+A Hong Kong Special Administrative Region passport (HKSAR passport) and Macau Special Administrative Region passport (MSAR passport) gain visa-free access to many more countries than ordinary PRC passports.

+On 1 July 2011, the Ministry of Foreign Affairs of the People's Republic of China launched a trial issuance of e-passports for individuals conducting public affairs work overseas on behalf of the Chinese government.
+The face, fingerprints, and other biometric features of the passport holder is digitized and stored in pre-installed contactless smart chip, along with "the passport owner's name, sex and personal photo as well as the passport's term of validity and [the] digital certificate of the chip".
+Ordinary biometric passports were introduced by the Ministry of Public Security on 15 May 2012.
+As of January 2015, all new passports issued by China are biometric e-passports, and non-biometric passports are no longer issued.

+In 2012, over 38 million Chinese citizens held ordinary passports, comprising only 2.86 percent of the total population at the time.
+In 2014, China issued 16 million passports, ranking first in the world, surpassing the United States (14 million) and India (10 million).
+The number of ordinary passports in circulation rose to 120 million by October 2016, which was approximately 8.7 percent of the population.
+As of April 2017 to date, China had issued over 100 million biometric ordinary passports.